 And here’s another part of my coping strategies:

 When the previous editor moves on to another publication there’s still an opportunity to continue your relationship.
-Stay in touch with the old editor and find out how you can become part of her “new team”.
+Stay in touch with the old editor and find out how you can become part of his or her “new team”.

 Often your old editor will happily take work from you for her new publication.
 But you need to remember to pursue this so you don't lose this contact.